Minnesota Star Tribune: 1998 to present

-In 1998 the McClatchy Company purchased Cowles Media Company for $1.4 billion, ending the newspaper's 61-year history in the family in one of the largest sales in American newspaper history.
+In 1998, the McClatchy Company purchased Cowles Media Company for $1.4 billion, ending the newspaper's 61-year history in the family in one of the largest sales in American newspaper history.
 Although McClatchy sold many of Cowles's smaller assets, it kept the Star Tribune for several years.
 On December 26, 2006, McClatchy sold the paper to private equity firm Avista Capital Partners for $530 million, less than half of what it had paid for Cowles eight years earlier.

-In March 2007 Par Ridder was appointed Star Tribune publisher after his predecessor, J. Keith Moyer, left the newspaper after the sale.
+In March 2007, Par Ridder was appointed Star Tribune publisher after his predecessor, J. Keith Moyer, left the newspaper after the sale.
 Ridder is a member of the Ridder family, which had owned Knight Ridder (publishers of several newspapers, including at that time the rival St. Paul Pioneer Press).
-Ridder's arrival resulted in litigation when it was discovered that he had stolen a hard drive containing information about employees and advertisers which the Pioneer Press called "trade secrets".
-Ridder also took two high-ranking staff members with him to the Minneapolis paper, which raised eyebrows since such employees usually have non-compete clauses in their contracts.
+Ridder's arrival resulted in litigation when it was discovered that he had stolen a hard drive containing information about employees and advertisers, which the Pioneer Press called "trade secrets".
+Ridder also took two high-ranking staff members to the Minneapolis paper, which raised eyebrows since such employees usually have non-compete clauses in their contracts.
 On September 18, 2007, Ridder was removed from his post by a Ramsey County judge, and he resigned on December 7.

 On January 15, 2009, the paper, then the country's 15th-largest daily, filed for bankruptcy under Chapter 11.
-On September 17 the United States Bankruptcy Court for the Southern District of New York approved a bankruptcy plan for the Star Tribune, which emerged from bankruptcy protection on September 28.
-The paper's senior secured lenders received about 95 percent of the post-bankruptcy company.
+On September 17, the United States Bankruptcy Court for the Southern District of New York approved a bankruptcy plan for the Star Tribune, which emerged from bankruptcy protection on September 28.
+The paper's senior secured lenders received about 95% of the post-bankruptcy company.

 Since 2010, the Star Tribune has given out awards to the "Top 150 Workplaces in Minnesota".

-Since the Star Tribune's bankruptcy, its former ownership group, led by New York City-based Avista Capital Partners, has no stake in the company.
+Since the Star Tribune's bankruptcy, its former ownership group, led by New York City–based Avista Capital Partners, has no stake in the company.

 Wayzata Investment Partners became majority owner of the Star Tribune Company in August 2012, with a 58% stake.
 In 2014, the company was acquired by Glen Taylor, owner of the NBA's Minnesota Timberwolves and the WNBA's Minnesota Lynx.
-Taylor, a former Republican state senator, said that the Star Tribune would be less liberal under his ownership, but also said the paper had already begun a shift and he would focus on accurately reporting both sides of all issues.
+A former Republican state senator, Taylor said the Star Tribune would be less liberal under his ownership.
+He also said the paper had already begun a shift and would focus on accurately reporting both sides of all issues.
 In May 2015, the company acquired alternative weekly City Pages from Voice Media Group.
 City Pages continued publishing until it became another victim of advertising revenue loss and the COVID-19 pandemic.
-It shuttered in October 2020 and the website was moved to the Hennepin County Library's archives.
+It shuttered in October 2020, and the website was moved to the Hennepin County Library's archives.

+In September 2025, the paper announced it would sell its printing plant in Minneapolis, lay off 125 workers, and outsource printing to a plant in Iowa.